 As the data collection process has changed, the EASC advised that publication clinical indicator reporting was paused from December 2021 to March 2022.
-Clinical indicators will be brought online as they are checked and validated, therefore, this publication only includes clinical indicators for stroke, suspected hip fractures, Hypoglycemia patients and ST-Elevation Myocardial Infarction (STEMI).
+Clinical indicators will be brought online as they are checked and validated.
+Below are those included in this months publication.